MayfieldRoboticsPublic/ros-webrtc/README.md

 - Register `ros-webrtc` as a `<build_depend/>` and `<run_depend/>`.

 and that's it.

-So e.g. here's an **ingress** signaling implementation linking [pubnub](http://www.pubnub.com/) signals to the corresponding `ros_webrtc` ROS service(s):
+Here's e.g. of an **ingress** signaling implementation linking [pubnub](http://www.pubnub.com/) signals to the corresponding `ros_webrtc` ROS service(s):